RuneAudio/Docs/docs/runeui/sources.md

 #### Advanced Options

-This setting toggels the visibility of the advanced mount options.
+This setting toggles the visibility of the advanced mount options.

 ## Advanced Options